Skip to main content

 Scope

-Transaction happens within "Acme Corp" group boundary.
-All entities belong to this group (can be nested).
+Website is built within "SaaS Startup" group boundary.
+All pages and components belong to this group (can be nested).

 People